Could Tesla price cuts mean demand is slowing?

 If demand falls, they say, the company will enter a new phase of its business.
 Like other automakers, Tesla will have to either cut production or reduce prices to raise sales.
 A drop in demand could also curtail the company’s earnings and jeopardize CEO Elon Musk’s promise to post sustained quarterly profits.

-On Wednesday, Tesla did cut prices, knocking $2,000 of each of its three models.
+On Wednesday, Tesla did cut prices, knocking $2,000 off each of its three models.
 The company said the cuts will help customers deal with the loss of a $7,500 federal tax credit, which was reduced to $3,750 this month for Tesla buyers and will gradually go to zero by the end of 2018.

 “They have for a long time had more demand than supply,” Gartner analyst Michael Ramsey said.
 “It’s becoming apparent that that dynamic is changing.”